Page Contents

 Personal Health Budgets (PHB)

+This helps you to plan and manage your healthcare support in way that best suits you and your needs.
 You can find out more about PHBs on the NHS England website (opens in new window).

-Derby and Derbyshire Integrated Care Board also offers non-CHC PHBs to any eligible adult or child.
+The ICB also offers non-CHC PHBs to any eligible adult or child.
 Check out our section on PHBs for more information.

 Appealing a CHC eligibility decision